byucsl/gnumap/README.md

   2. In the `gnumap/` directory run `make`.
   3. _Optional:_ add the path to the GNUMAP binary (`./bin/gnumap`) to your PATH variable.

+### Mac Installation

+To install on a Mac, clone the repository with the following command:

+  `git clone -b mac https://github.com/byucsl/gnumap.git`

 ## Quick Start

   1. Run `./bin/gnumap` to view a help menu explaining how to run GNUMAP.